-On the next page you'll see a simple template that Y-USA has created to help managers and staffers formulate development plans and fit them within the 70-20-10 framework.
+Below you'll see a simple template that Y-USA has created to help managers and staffers formulate development plans and fit them within the 70-20-10 framework.
 The timing for creating an individual's plan is left to each affiliate, but the national organization recommends beginning the planning process only after the formal evaluation is completed.
-This is to allow time to reflect and create a well-thought-out plan.
-Both the performance review and the staffer's self-assessment of leadership competencies (which staffers can fill out using an online Y tool) factor into the plan, which isn't complete until it includes training and coaching components, as well as on-the-job learning.
+This is to allow time to reflect and create a well-thought-out